CSymeou/laratest/README.md

    - Their own details cannot be update, nor can they be deleted.
  - Leader:
    - Has access to Home Screen: Views all tasks and users.
 Can create, edit, delete, tasks and users.
    - Has access to My Team Screen: Views all users in the team they lead.
 Can unassign / assign tasks to team members.
-Can remove / add users from the etam.
+Can remove / add users from the team.
    - Cannot have tasks assigned to them
    - Their own details cannot be update, nor can they be deleted.
  - User: